Bongga!: Reformat

 On the second week of July, the show underwent a major revamp as GMA Iloilo publicly announced auditions for new on-cam talents and production staff.
 While the transition was on-going, Jigo Mambo, Leez Quimpo, Em Capalla and Angel handled the hosting chores.

 Last July 26, 2006, "Bongga!" held a musical special entitled "Kapuso Serbis-Yo!
 Live Bongga!"
 (Service!
 Live Extravagant!) at the Iloilo Freedom Grandstand.
 Despite the intermittent weather, the show went on and showcased different local talents from the field of music and dance from different genres.
 The hosts talked less and gave the spotlight to local talents complemented with an explosive performance by Kamikazee band from Manila.
 The new format of "more production numbers, less talk" was later on introduced a week after the musical special.
 "Bongga"'s new all musical variety format was meant to keep the show a notch higher than its competitors and be at par with the Manila variety shows.

-In August 2007, "Bongga!" lost out to rival show "Sabado Barkada" of ABS-CBN 4 Bacolod in the ratings game based on the July ratings for Nielsen Media Research in Iloilo City.
+In August 2007, "Bongga!" lost out to rival show "Sabado Barkada" of ABS-CBN TV-4 Bacolod in the ratings game based on the July ratings for Nielsen Media Research in Iloilo City.
 Although both shows were airing on different days (Sabado Barkada airs on Saturdays), the comparative ratings showed that "Sabado" posted higher ratings.
 "Bongga!" decided to bring back the parlor games it was known for, complete with elements of reality TV.